 The Keynote for Day 2 did not boast as many speakers as Day 1 but remained much more topic-centric.
 Sebastian (who looked adorable wearing a lovely turban) got the session started by giving his introduction in Hindi (thoroughly appreciate the effort) before moving on to talk about the significant issue of breast cancer in India.
 He invited Dr. Geetha Manjunath to talk about her startup NIRAMAI (currently a part of the Google Launchpad Accelerator Program) which is harnessing the power of AI to detect breast cancer while it’s still in the earlier stages using the principle of thermography.
 She also spoke about their goals, challenges and had some words of advice for the developers in attendance.

 After this, Sebastian invited Sowmya Subramanian onstage who gave an engrossing talk about inclusion which was occasionally punctuated with (at times funny) videos.
 She talked about various types of inclusions with real-life examples and being mindful of our biases creeping into ML data sets.
-I would recommend that you watch the complete keynote, since she used many videos to explain her points to the audience.
+I would recommend that you watch the complete keynote since she used many videos to explain her points to the audience.

 For Day 2, I decided to attend only talks and then use the breaks in between to check out the demo section in the Sandbox.
 The first session I attended was Performance Tooling by Amrit Sanjeev in Hall 3a.
 He talked about the latest tools added to Android Studio to monitor and counter the problems of excessive RAM usage, battery drain, and other performance issues.
 I personally love the effort Google has been putting in to make developers’ lives easier and provide a better overall experience for Android users.

 The next session I attended was called Mobile in Context: Design Principles of Flow and Navigation which was taken by Jenny Gove.
 This was my favorite session of the day, where Jenny told us about important points to keep in mind while working on the design of a product.
 Jenny is a User Experience Research Lead at Google and her perceptive insight into user experiences and usage patterns were insightful, to say the least.
-She cited many of the studies Google has conducted, showing that often people’s preferences can often be starkly different to what we as developers may theoretically expect.
+She cited many of the studies Google has conducted, showing that often people’s preferences can often be starkly different from what we as developers may theoretically expect.

 It was soon time for lunch again, and all of us gathered in Hall 3b once again to catch up, enjoy the amazing food, and plan out our day ahead.
 A couple of people had early buses and had to leave right after (it was kinda sad seeing them go, even though we meet up almost every day in college).